 DGHI works to reduce health disparities in our local community and worldwide.
 Recognizing that many global health problems stem from economic, social, environmental, political, and health care inequalities, DGHI brings together interdisciplinary teams to solve complex health problems and to train the next generation of global health leaders.

-Academic excellence to meet the global health challenges of today and tomorrow to achieve health equity worldwide.
+OUR VISION: Academic excellence to meet the global health challenges of today and tomorrow to achieve health equity worldwide.